 ‘Capping energy prices for vital consumption could be a solution’, says Bertrand Candelon, economist at UCLouvain

 How will theenergy prices in the near future ?
 For the economist Bertrand Candelon, invited on the set of QR the debate, it is difficult to see very clearly.
-There are factors that could push prices up like the end of zero covid policy in China or winter and other things that can pull prices down like exchange rate and recession.
+There are factors that might push prices up like the end of zero covid policy in China or winter and other things that can pull prices down like exchange rate and recession.

 First, capping the price of Russian heating oil should theoretically increase the price of fuel and heating oil in our country, but when we see the evolution of the price of oil and future projections, there is no significant increase.